getpopper/popper/docs/sections/extensions.md

     will pull the container from the [singularity hub](https://singularity-hub.org).

-  * A `singularity.def` file is found in the action folder.
-For example, if `./actions/mycontainer` is the value of the `uses` attribute in an action block, and a `singularity.def` is found, Popper builds and executes a singularity container.
+  * A `Singularity` file is found in the action folder.
+For example, if `./actions/mycontainer` is the value of the `uses` attribute in an action block, and a `Singularity` is found, Popper builds and executes a singularity container.

-  * A `singularity.def` is found in the public repository of the given action.
-If an action resides in a public Git repository, and the path to the action contains a `singularity.def` file, it will get executed in Singularity.
+  * A `Singularity` is found in the public repository of the given action.
+If an action resides in a public Git repository, and the path to the action contains a `Singularity` file, it will get executed in Singularity.

 ### Host